-What makes your property more attractive to prospective buyers?
+Six ways to make your property more attractive to buyers?

 As an estate agents in Birmingham, we're well aware that selling a property can be a stressful and time-consuming process, especially if it isn’t presented in the best possible way.
 But doing so doesn’t have to break the bank.
 In fact, below we have highlighted the many cost-effective ways to make your property more attractive to prospective buyers and inevitably sell for your asking price.